 Lisanne Pinciotti, Program Director, EC and Admin Level Coordinator

-Lisanne Pinciotti (EC Child Development, Program Co-Director) has been involved with Montessori education since 1985.
-Her experience in the early childhood classroom and as the Financial Administrator at Children’s House Montessori School in NJ provided a strong foundation for future endeavors.
-Lisanne earned a BS in Business Administration (University of Dayton), a Master’s in Early Childhood Education (Rutgers University), an AMS Early Childhood Credential (CMTE/NY), and an AMS Administrator Credential (CMTE/NY).
-Lisanne joined WSMS-TEP in 2014 as Director of Teacher Education.
-She enjoys Field Consultant visits and has presented at numerous NJMAC, AMS, and NJAEYC workshops.
-Lisanne believes that supporting the efforts of professional associations is an important way to contribute to growth of the field, and therefore has served in various board positions and work groups over the years for NJMAC and NYSMA (NJ and NY state advocacy groups) and served two terms as the Administrator representative and Secretary of the AMS Teacher Education Action Commission.
+Lisanne Pinciotti discovered Montessori education as a graduate student in 1985.
+Her subsequent experience in the early childhood classroom and in administrative roles at Children’s House Montessori School in New Jersey provided a strong foundation for future endeavors.
+Lisanne earned a BS in Business Administration (University of Dayton), an M.Ed. in Early Childhood Education (Rutgers University), an AMS Early Childhood Credential (CMTE/NY), and an AMS Administrator Credential (CMSM/NY).
+She joined WSMS-TEP in 2014 as Program Director and finds joy in field visits, school consultation, and learning alongside aspiring Montessori educators.
+Lisanne believes that supporting the efforts of professional associations is important to the growth of the field, and therefore has served in various board positions and work groups over the years for NJMAC and NYSMA (NJ and NY state advocacy groups) and served two terms as the Administrator representative and Secretary of the AMS Teacher Education Action Commission.

 Melissa Freeman earned a BA in Elementary and Special Education from Syracuse University and an AMS Montessori Early Childhood credential from WSMS-TEP.
 She has a Masters in Early Childhood Special Education from Fordham University.
 She has worked at the Alcott Montessori School in Ardsley, NY, and in Montessori schools in Maryland in both elementary (6-9 year olds) and early childhood (3-6 year olds) classrooms.
 She is a former head teacher at WSMS in a 3-6-year-old classroom and currently works in an administrative role for WSMS-TEP.
 Melissa joined the TEP faculty in 2006.
 In addition to teaching Sensorial, she has also taught Philosophy, Observation and Practical Life.

 After completing her Bachelor of Science at the University of Toronto, Sheba was introduced to the “Montessori way” by an acquaintance.
-Impressed with what she observed in an early childhood classroom, Sheba applied to Toronto Montessori Institute where she obtained her Early Childhood (3-6) and Elementary (6-12) Montessori certifications.
+Impressed with what she observed in an early childhood classroom, Sheba applied to Toronto Montessori Institute where she obtained her Early Childhood (3-6) and Elementary (6-12) Montessori credentials.
 Since then, Sheba has taught in Montessori classrooms in the US and Canada, from early childhood through middle school.
-Currently, Sheba is the Elementary Level Coordinator and a teacher educator at WSMS-TEP.
+Currently, Sheba is the Elementary Level and Practicum Coordinator and a teacher educator at WSMS-TEP.
 Sheba also consults for a local Montessori school.